btrobbins3/FinalProject/README.md

 # FinalProject
-## This Requires a .env file to be run
+## This app requires .env file to be run